 Tips on how to survive sleeper buses in Vietnam

-Taking a sleeper bus in Vietnam could be a nightmare if you’re not prepared for it.
+Taking a sleeper bus in Vietnam could be a nightmare if you’re not prepared.
 Here are some tips on how to make your journey more comfortable.

 1. Get motion sickness tablets

-Motion sickness on a bus can be painful and uncomfortable, especially if the road is bumpy.
-However, antihistamines like Antivert, Benadryl, Meclizine, and Dramamine all help prevent motion sickness if taken about an hour before your travels.
+Motion sickness on a bus can be painful and uncomfortable, especially on bumpy roads.
+However, antihistamines like Antivert, Meclizine, and Dramamine help prevent motion sickness if taken about an hour before your travels.

 Also, these pills will make you feel sleepy, so they may help you sleep easier.